-The DeShon Chapter
+The DeShon Chapter,

-DAR was organized April 21, 1900, with 19
+organized April 21, 1900, with 19 members.

-granted July 3, 1900.
-Mrs. Paine was the
+A charter was granted July 3, 1900.
+The

-first resident DAR member of Boone County.
+DAR member of Boone County.

-The chapter was named for Mrs. Paine's
+The chapter was named for the organizing

-great-grandfather, Captain Daniel DeShon,
+regent's great-grandfather, Captain Daniel

-born in New London, Connecticut, in 1754.
+DeShon, born in New London, Connecticut, in

+1754.
+He was of French Huguenot extraction;

+on the maternal side, a lineal descendant of

+Elder William Brewster of Mayflower fame.
 He

-was of French Huguenot extraction; on the

-maternal side, a lineal descendant of Elder

-William Brewster of Mayflower fame.
-He was

-conspicuous in the Revolutionary War as
+was conspicuous in the Revolutionary War as

 Captain of the letter of marque brig "Old